YaBoyMH/Blooket-Hack-Request/README.md

 Also go and check out all their repositorys too I am not giving them to you I am trying to find something that you need!
 Although there is some hacks that people may want to have in the repository thanks!

-Also thanks to my friend CrabbyJoe for helping! 👍
+Also thanks to my friend Josephhhh for helping! 👍